 Your first speeding ticket won’t necessarily guarantee that you need an SR-22.
 California only requires an SR-22 for specific traffic offenses, or accidents that cost more than a certain dollar amount.

-Drivers in California Need SR-22 Insurance After
+Drivers in California Need SR-22 Insurance After:

-DUI / DWI
+DUI or DWI conviction

-Refusing a breathalyzer test
+Refusing a breathalyzer